 For more information regarding product features and operation, download the user's manual or demonstration program from the downloads page.

-RhinoHyd version 5.2 incorporates some major improvements over previous versions.
-ALL current users of previous versions of RhinoHyd, both 32 bit and 64 bit, may upgrade to version 5.2 for free, however RhinoHyd is only offered in a 64 bit version.
+RhinoHyd version 5.3 adds sectional area curve analysis.
+ALL current users of previous versions of RhinoHyd, both 32 bit and 64 bit, may upgrade to version 5.3 for free, however RhinoHyd is only offered in a 64 bit version.
 Rhino 32 bit is no longer supported.

 This is a 64 bit plug-in which works only with 64 bit Rhinoceros 5.